zoxfog/Liran_Portfolio/README.md

 ## project 1: Day Trading Strategy Analysis

-In depth analysis of a day trading strategy implemented by me.
+In depth analysis of my day trading strategy cover data from dozens of trades with real money.
+The data features many variables other than Entry\Exit stock prices in order to get a better picture and support future desicions.